Back to California

 Plain English Breakdown

-This law requires courts to send monthly eviction data to the Judicial Council, which must make this information public online every four months.
+This law requires courts to send monthly eviction data to the Judicial Council, which must make this information public and report it to lawmakers.

 What This Bill Does

-• Requires the Judicial Council to collect and publish data on evictions.
+• Requires the Judicial Council to collect data on evictions from courts every month.

-• Makes the collected data available to the public through a spreadsheet that can be requested under California Public Records Act.
+• Formats the data into spreadsheets that can be requested under California's Public Records Act.

 Who It Names or Affects